Tim Waker

-Tim Roger Waker (né Söderström, born 4 January 1994) is a retired Swedish footballer who recently played for IF Brommapojkarna as a full-back or central midfielder.
+Tim Roger Waker (né Söderström, born 4 January 1994) is a Swedish former professional footballer who played as a full-back or central midfielder.

 Career

 Söderström joined Djurgårdens IF as a youth player from IF Brommapojkarna together with Simon Tibbling at the start of 2011.
 After a successful 2012 season with the U19 team, he received the "Youth Player of the Year" award from the club and moved up into the U21 team at the start of 2013.
 Eventually, Söderström made his senior debut in Djurgårdens IF coming on as a sub in the top Swedish division Allsvenskan against Gefle IF in the 82nd minute on 27 October 2013.

 In August 2018, Söderström signed a two-year contract with Hammarby IF, thus leaving Brommapojkarna upon his contract expiration in January 2019.

 On 31 January 2021, Söderström transferred from Hammarby to Marítimo in the Portuguese Primeira Liga.

-On 29 July 2022, Söderström returned to IF Brommapojkarna on a contract until the end of 2023 season.
+On 29 July 2022, Söderström returned to Brommapojkarna on a contract until the end of 2023 season.
 In the 2022 season, he helped the club return to Allsvenskan.

 On 1 November 2024, Waker announced that he had retired from football.